-Aligning R&D with the company’s business strategy
+Align R&D with the company’s business strategy

-R&D and Strategy
+Align R&D with Strategy

 Despite its relevance, we often see that R&D is not aligned with a company’s overall business strategy.
-On one hand, we may find an R&D area “isolated”, with an agenda left to their managers and with no assurance of a direct link to the business or corporate strategy.
-On the other hand, we may see an “operational” R&D, way too focused on the “day-to-day” activities of the company and constrained by short-term financial goals that refrain it from having an enduring strategic impact on the business.
+On one hand, we may find an R&D area “isolated”, with an agenda left to its managers and with no assurance of a direct link to the business or corporate strategy.
+On the other hand, we may see an “operational” R&D, way too focused on the “day-to-day” activities of the company and constrained by short-term financial goals that prevent it from having an enduring strategic impact on the business.

 Technology Management Architecture